EDITORIAL - Longwood can help speed vaccination process - Farmville

 Longwood University gave 650 people coronavirus vaccinations last week, providing the community with increased capacity to vaccinate more people faster, yet some county leaders remain shortsightedly focused on who was vaccinated rather than looking at the bigger picture.

 Having Longwood University in Farmville can be our secret weapon to get us out of pandemic mode quickly.
 The university has the cold storage capability necessary to properly store the vaccine and a program of nursing students to administer the shots.
-With the permission and endorsement of the Virginia Health Department, the university gave the vaccine to its faculty, staff and some frontline students in a trial run that focused on refining the process.
+With the permission and endorsement of the Virginia Department of Health, the university gave the vaccine to its faculty, staff and some front-line students in a trial run that focused on refining the process.
 The first clinic was designed to provide a model to include the community in future clinics.

 This is a resource not commonly seen in a county of 23,000 people.